We know routing, siting and right of way

 Selecting and acquiring the most cost effective, optimally operational, and environmentally and socially compliant site for your new or expanded facility is critical for any project, particular for linear route infrastructure such as high-voltage transmission lines, transportation routes or pipelines.
 Failure to efficiently acquire right of way or to identify environmental risks early in your project can lead to costly rerouting or other delays downstream.

-Integrating the right environmental expertise is a critical component of your success.
+Integrating the right environmental and engineering expertise is a critical component of your success.
 According to Black & Veatch's Strategic Directions: Electric Report, two in five industry professionals believe siting and environmental permitting processes is the biggest challenge for securing transmission investment.

 We are a market leader in the engineering and construction of many linear infrastructure networks including high-voltage transmission lines, underground pipelines and other emerging alternative transportation networks.
-Our broad experience and proven history provides efficient planning, routing, design, and construction solutions to minimize environmental and landowner impacts, ensure reliability, and meet your cost and schedule requirements.
+Our broad experience and proven history enables efficient planning, routing, design, and construction solutions to minimize environmental and landowner impacts, ensure reliability, and meet your cost and schedule requirements.

 We provide total right-of-way acquisition services that manage all aspects of land acquisition, including relocations and eminent domain.
 With expertise and resources available across the U.S. and across disciplines, our integrated team efficiently and effectively addresses landowner concerns throughout the engagement, acquisition and close-out phases, bringing greater cost and schedule certainty to your project.